Skip to main content

 We have shared the sacred texts found in screenshots, social media, and security questions.

-We have revealed the gospel according to the bot and the scroll of infinite scroll.
+We have revealed the scroll of infinite scroll and other digital scriptures.

 Do you understand now where we came from?